5 Types of Fly Bites You Might Get This Summer—and How to Treat Them

 Sand flies are typically found in southern US states, including Florida, Louisiana, Arkansas, Tennessee, and North and South Carolina.

 Sand fly bites can cause small red bumps and blisters that may itch and swell.
 Antiseptic and soothing lotions will help ease itching and prevent infections from developing.

 In rare cases, sand flies can transmit a parasitic disease called leishmaniasis, which can cause skin ulcers, shown above.
-These usually heal within a year, but they can leave you with scarring.
+These usually heal within a year, but they can leave scarring.

-U.S. troops in the Middle East often have trouble dealing with sand flies, says James Diaz, MD, DrPH, professor and director of the environmental and occupational health sciences program at Louisiana State University School of Public Health.
+US troops in the Middle East often have trouble dealing with sand flies, says James Diaz, MD, professor and director of the environmental and occupational health sciences program at Louisiana State University School of Public Health.